chriso23/firebase-cli/README.md

 * Interact with data in your Firebase database
 * Import/Export users into/from Firebase Auth

-To get started with the Firebase CLI, you can read the full list of commands below or check out [hosting-specific CLI documentation](https://firebase.google.com/docs/hosting/quickstart).
+To get started with the Firebase CLI, you can read the full list of commands below or at [hosting-specific CLI documentation](https://firebase.google.com/docs/hosting/quickstart).

 ## Installation